Confectionery in the English Renaissance: The banquet

 A banquet for King Charles II of England, 1660.

 The English sweet banquet was an early form of the modern dessert course, consisting of sweet confections, spiced drinks, and complex sugar work served after the main meal.
 It evolved from the medieval "void": a post-dinner course where small treats were served after the table had been cleared, or "voided".
 Additionally, it was also influenced by the Italian collazione, or "sugar collation", a luxurious presentation of sweetmeats and sugar sculptures.

 A banquet was a performance as well as a meal.
 It originated in court in the early 1500s and quickly became a status symbol among English nobility, often being served in the presence of important guests.
 Confectioners and hosts would put great effort into decoration and presentation.
 Purees of fruits such as apricots, citrus fruits, cherries, and gooseberries would be boiled with sugar and poured into intricate moulds.
 Once set, confectioners would create knots, words, or artificial fruits from the stiff marmalade to use as decoration.
 Sugar syrups would be solidified into sculptures, sometimes representing historical or mythological figures.
 These would serve a mainly visual purpose, not always intended for consumption.
 Jumbals, "intricately knotted biscuits" of Italian origin, would be shaped into letters and used to spell out topics the host wanted to discuss.
 Contrast between sight and taste was an important feature of presentation.
 At times, confectioners would purposefully create foods to "fool" the diner.
 Recipe books from the period include how to make, for example, an imitation ham from sugar, berries, and flowers; artichokes and asparagus from marzipan; and "objects, such as coats of arms".

-Sweetmeats frequently served in banquets included fruits preserved in sugar syrup, marmalades, moulded fruit pastes, comfits, conserves, and biscuits.
+Sweetmeats frequently served in banquets included fruits preserved in sugar syrup (known as "suckets"), marmalades, moulded fruit pastes, comfits, conserves, and biscuits.
 Quince marmalade was a common feature of Elizabethan-era banquets, served in tandem with other preserves.
 A common practice after a meal would be to "seal" or placate the stomach with quince marmalade.
 Comfits and cordial waters served a similar purpose, which were consumed to counteract the effects of eating too much.